Pain in the foot

 The anatomy of your foot

-You owe your ability to walk upright to countless sensory receptors located in the sole of your foot and the ligaments that send your brain continuous information about your position.
-The Achilles tendon is also located between the calf muscle, the clod muscle and the heel bone: it is the strongest tendon in your body and buffers each of your kicks.
+You owe your ability to walk upright to countless sensory receptors located in the sole of your foot and the ligaments, which continuously send your brain information about your position.
+The Achilles tendon is also located between the calf muscle, clod muscle and heel bone: it is the strongest tendon in your body and buffers every step you take.
 It stores energy and gives you new momentum for the next step.

-Pain in the foot can occur in all of these different areas - and as you'll see later, the exact location provides clues as to what's causing the discomfort.
+Pain in the foot can occur in all these different areas - and as you will see later, the exact localization provides clues as to the causes of the pain.

 How foot pain develops